xinghua-qu/xinghua-qu.github.io/_pages/about.md

   - /about.html
 ---

-- I am currently a research scientist of Bytedance, working on the alignment (RLHF) of multimodal speech foundation model.
+- I am currently a research scientist and tech lead at Bytedance (Seed), working on the better alignment of large language models (LLMs), expecially the alignment between different modalities using reinforcement learning.
+Besides RLHF on multimodal LLM, I also work on understanding the valnerability or safety of current LLM systems as well as the innovitive applications of LLM agents.
-- I obtained my PhD degree from Nanyang Technological University in 2022.
+- I obtained my PhD degree from Nanyang Technological University, where I worked on the topic "Adversarial Robustness of Deep Reinforcement Learning".

 **Research Interests: Multimodal LLM, Reinforcement Learning, Trustworthy AI**